Reactions to the Mishima Incident: Writers and Cultural figures

+Henry Scott-Stokes noted that Mishima’s courageous decision to bring all the national defense and political debates—which Liberal Democratic Party leaders had previously discussed only in private—out into "the public arena" was noteworthy, regarding Mishima as "the most important figure among the Japanese."
+He pointed out the lack of urgency in postwar Japan, a nation brought under U.S. dominance, where national defense issues were discussed "as if playing a game of cards or poker."
+Furthermore, he observed that despite Japan's outward appearance of having postwar democracy and freedom of speech, the reality was quite different, stating that "Mishima drew attention to the lack of realism in Japan's fundamental political debates, as well as the peculiar nature of Japanese democratic principles."

 When Edward Seidensticker was asked by newspaper reporters whether Mishima's actions had anything to do with the resurgence of Japanese militarism, he intuitively answered "No" and commented as follows:

 Maybe one day, when the country of Japan has grown tired of peace, of gross national product, of all that, he will be looked upon as the guardian god of a new national consciousness.
 We can now see that he told us very early what he intended to do, and that he achieved it.
 In a sense, Mishima's life was a Schweitzer-like one.